-Your baby has arrived, and you are ecstatic.
-You have counted all the fingers and toes.
+Your baby has arrived, and you have counted all the fingers and toes.
 You have watched that small chest rise and fall peacefully.
 And you are reveling in the perfection of this new life.
 So why subject your new baby to a bunch of tests?

 Because it’s good parenting.
 It’s required by law.
 And most importantly, diseases that go undetected can cause medical problems as your baby grows.
-Many of the diseases included in newborn screening can be successfully treated, preventing intellectual and physical disabilities your child would develop if the disease was not diagnosed early.
+Many of the diseases included in newborn screenings can be successfully treated, preventing the development of intellectual and physical disabilities.

-Every state requires newborn screenings, although the number of screenings required varies from state to state.
-Twenty-nine disorders are recommended federally for screening.
+Every state requires newborn screenings, although the number required varies.
+The federal government recommends 29 newborn screenings.
 Not all states require that many, while others test for up to 50 conditions.

-Essentially, newborn screenings are intended to detect potentially harmful or fatal disorders that are not apparent by looking at your baby.
+Essentially, newborn screenings detect potentially harmful or fatal disorders that are not apparent by looking at your baby.
 Or even by your physician doing a physical exam of your baby.
 When problems are caught early, it can make a huge difference in your child’s development and overall health.

 Is there a reason to say no to screening?
 As parents, you have the right to refuse to have your baby screened.
-But since these screenings can save your child’s life and are minimally uncomfortable, there isn’t a great reason to say no.
+These screenings can save your child’s life and are minimally uncomfortable, so there isn’t a great reason to say no.